neuefische/wd-flipped-classroom-curriculum/sessions/react-basics/README.md

 - Understanding JSX and differences to HTML
 - Understanding the declarative approach of React
 - Gaining a brief introduction to `npm` as a CLI tool and the `package.json` file
-- Learning how to work with Create React App
+- Learning how to work with Vite

 ## Requirements